MarlinFirmware/Marlin/README.md

 *   M240 - Trigger a camera to take a photograph
 *   M600 - Park head to allow filament change or pause of print
 *   M601 - Unpark head to resume printing
-*   M602 - Turn on/off extruder motors (e.g., for cleaning)
+*   M602 - Turn on/off current extruder motor (e.g., for cleaning)
 *   M603 - Display LCD alert, sound beeper and wait for button press.
 *   M999 - Restart after being stopped by error